kaplayjs/kaplay-site/src/content/guides/advanced/optimization.md

 ## Use `await`

-Kaboom use a lot of `Promise` and `Promise`-like in time / event related stuff, use `await` on those to make code look nicer
+KAPLAY use a lot of `Promise` and `Promise`-like in time / event related stuff, use `await` on those to make code look nicer

 ```js
 async function example() {